LeetLLM

 Scaled Dot-Product Attention

 When you read the sentence "The cat sat on the mat because it was tired," you instantly know that "it" refers to "the cat," not the mat.
 Your brain focuses on the most relevant word to make sense of the sentence.
-This ability to selectively focus on the right information is exactly what AI models need to understand language, and it's called attention.
+This ability to selectively focus on the right information is exactly what modern AI models need to understand language.
+This is called attention.

 Attention is the single most important mechanism in modern AI.
-Every transformer-based model (ChatGPT, BERT, Llama, Gemini) is built on it.
+Every transformer-based model, from encoder-only models like BERT to decoder-only language models and multimodal transformers, is built on it.
 In this article, you'll understand exactly how attention works, from the intuition all the way to the math and code.

-💡 Key insight: Attention is best understood as an information routing mechanism.
+💡 Key insight: Attention is an information routing mechanism.
 Given a sequence of words, it answers the question: "For each word, which other words should it pay attention to, and how much?"
 Once you grasp this idea, the math and code become natural extensions of the intuition.

 Scaled dot-product attention flow: Query and Key matrices are multiplied, scaled by sqrt(d_k), masked, softmax-normalized, then multiplied with Value to produce the output.
 Scaled dot-product attention flow: Query and Key matrices are multiplied, scaled by sqrt(d_k), masked, softmax-normalized, then multiplied with Value to produce the output.